Site icon Akron Income Tax Preparation

 Section 199A Business Deduction

-The Tax Cuts and Jobs Act of 2017 established the Section 199A deduction, the Qualified Business Income (QBI) deduction, to offer tax benefits to small business owners.
-However, you must consider specific regulations and constraints when claiming this deduction.
-Qualified businesses are eligible for this deduction, and you must classify specified service trades accordingly.
-The latter refers to companies whose primary asset is the owner’s reputation or skill.
+The Tax Cuts and Jobs Act of 2017 established the Section 199A deduction, the Qualified Business Income (QBI) deduction, to provide tax benefits to small business owners.
+For 2024, this deduction allows eligible business owners to deduct up to 20% of their qualified business income.
+However, there are specific regulations and constraints to consider when claiming this deduction.

 Business Tax Deductions

-It has been our experience that business owners either want to write off everything including the kitchen sink or are afraid to take normal everyday deductions.
+Our experience has been that business owners either want to write off everything, including the kitchen sink or are afraid to take normal everyday deductions.
 Akron Income Tax Co, as a tax advisory firm, is not trying to limit your deductions, nor are we acting as government accountants.
-Instead, we are advocates for our clients and can help position businesses to maximize their eligible deductions, without putting our clients in harm.
-It is crucial to remember that the tax police (internal Revenue Service) exist and to remain compliant with tax laws you need an advocate on your side!

 Here are a few of the common problem deductions.